oliviayuli/line-follower-bot/README.md

-# line-follower-bot
+# pablo-line-bot
-An autonomous line-follower Arduino robot coded in C++
+An autonomous line-follower Arduino robot coded in C++, designed to resemble Pablo from the Backyardigans